abx13/Hypatia/README.md

   (license: MIT)

 [ ADDENDUM ]
-* `papier2` : is an adaptation of paper to test mcnf routing algorithm
+* `papier2` : is our adaptation of paper to test mcnf routing algorithm

 (there is a fifth folder called `integration_tests` which is used for integration testing purposes)

-This is the code repository introduced and used in "Exploring the “Internet from space” with Hypatia" by Simon Kassing*, Debopam Bhattacherjee*, André Baptista Águas, Jens Eirik Saethre and Ankit Singla (*equal contribution), which is published in the Internet Measurement Conference (IMC) 2020.
+This is based on the code repository introduced and used in "Exploring the “Internet from space” with Hypatia" by Simon Kassing*, Debopam Bhattacherjee*, André Baptista Águas, Jens Eirik Saethre and Ankit Singla (*equal contribution), which is published in the Internet Measurement Conference (IMC) 2020.